planttheidea/fast-copy/README.md

 ## Types supported

-The following object types are deeply cloned when either properties on the object passed, or the object itself:
+The following object types are deeply cloned when they are either properties on the object passed, or the object itself:

 * `Array`
 * `ArrayBuffer`